 - For 32-bit Operating Systems: ” HKEY_LOCAL_MACHINE\ SOFTWARE\ Valve\.“

 - For 64-bit Operating Systems: ” HKEY_LOCAL_MACHINE\ SOFTWARE\ Wow6432Node\ Valve\.“

-- Click right-click to the Valve and select to delete.
+- Click right-click to the Valve and select delete.

 - Then navigate through ” HKEY_CURRENT_USER\ Software\ Valve\ Steam” in the Registry Editor and then delete this Valve folder once more.

-- Close the browser and go towards Steam’s official website. and download Steam again.
+- Close the browser and go to Steam’s official website. and download Steam again.

 - Start Steam’s .exe File and then follow the directions to install Steam over again.

-- Open Steam then download the game you’ve were having issues with before.
+- Open Steam then downloads the game you’ve been having issues with before.